Nîmes–Alès–Camargue–Cévennes Airport

 It currently has some commercial services, operated by Irish carrier Ryanair, as well as serving as a naval air base.
 The French navy (Marine Nationale) pulled out some years ago.
 Their former facilities are now used by the Armee de Terre.
 The Securite Civile flying base, formerly at Marseille (LFML), has moved to Garons.

 Facilities

 The airport is at an elevation of 309 ft above mean sea level.
 It has one paved runway designated 18/36 which measures 2443 × 45 m.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Nîmes–Alès–Camargue–Cévennes Airport:

+The nearest domestic and international airport is Montpellier - Méditerranée Airport, which is located 58 km south east of Nîmes–Alès–Camargue–Cévennes Airport.

 Statistics

 Controversy

 In April 2012, the European Commission announced that it had launched an in-depth investigation into the financial arrangements that Nîmes Airport had with public authorities and Ryanair.
 The investigation would determine if public subsidies given to the airport, as well as rebates and marketing agreements with Ryanair, breached EU rules on state aid.
 The Commission announced that it would examine the following issues: